montagejs/montagejs.org/docs/Repetition.md

 ---
 layout: docs
-title: Repetition component
+title: Repetition

+prev-page: Quick-start
+next-page: Substitution-component
 ---

-# Repetition component
+# Repetition
 The repetition iterates through its ```objects``` property rendering the content originally inside the repetition's own element for each object.

 This ```objects``` property can be set directly with a typical array for simple repeating.
 However, the repetition has expanded capabilities when working in tandem with an ArrayController assigned to its ```contentController``` property, in lieu of populating the ```objects``` property manually.